TangSoftwareLab/DrugRepo/README.md

 3. T-distributed stochastic neighbour embedding **(TSNE)** is used to visualize 2D similarity between approved drugs (purple) and repurposing compound (red) as shown in **Figure D**.
 The 2D similarity was computed based on ECFP4 fingerprints.

 ### There are *four tables* in ‘Tables’ dropdown list, 1) *drug repurposing table*, 2) *approved drugs for the disease*, 3) *disease-gene associations*, 4) *Drug target profiles for drug and compounds*.
-1. The **‘drug Repurposing’** table provides four scores (TC, OCTS, CDS and DrugRepo) between approved and repurposing drugs.
+1.	**‘drug Repurposing’** table provides four scores (TC, OCTS, CDS and DrugRepo) between approved and repurposing drugs.
-2. The **‘approved drugs for the disease’** table display UML-CUIs for the selected disease and standard InChIKeys of the approved drugs.
+2.	**‘approved drugs for the disease’** table display UML-CUIs for the selected disease and standard InChIKeys of the approved drugs.
-3. The **‘disease-gene associations’** table displays the genes associated with the selected disease.
+3.	**‘disease-gene associations’** table displays the genes associated with the selected disease.
 4. Finally, **‘Drug target profiles for drug and compounds’** table provides a list of drug targets associated with approved drugs and repurposing compounds.